 - 25 Questions to Ask to Know if You Are Being Gaslighted

 - A Take-Home Message

 Gaslighting is a malicious power tactic in which “the gaslighter tries (consciously or not) to induce in someone the sense that her reactions, perceptions, memories, and beliefs are not just mistaken, but utterly without grounds—paradigmatically, so unfounded as to qualify as crazy” (Abramson, 2014, p.
 2).

-In the famous film ‘Gaslight,’ this phenomenon is portrayed by a couple performed by Ingrid Bergman and Charles Boyer.
-Boyer plays the role of gaslighter as he goes about manipulating his wife’s reality through a series of deceptive acts (e.g., hiding precious jewels, accusing her of stealing them, and then secretly placing them in her purse).
+In the famous film Gaslight, this phenomenon is portrayed by a couple played by Ingrid Bergman and Charles Boyer.
+Boyer plays the role of the gaslighter as he manipulates his wife’s reality through a series of deceptive acts (e.g., hiding precious jewels, accusing her of stealing them, and then secretly placing them in her purse).

-One of his most notable strategies is to dim and brighten the gaslights while telling his wife it’s all in her head.
+One of his most notable strategies is to dim and brighten the gaslights while telling his wife the change in light is all in her head.
 Boyer also isolates his wife by warning friends of her mental instability.
-Boyer’s gaslighting tactics go on over a period until his wife becomes increasingly confused to the point of feeling insane.
+Boyer’s gaslighting tactics go on over a period of time, until his wife becomes increasingly confused to the point of feeling insane.